pretix/pretix/doc/api/resources/items.rst

 checkin_attention                     boolean                    If ``True``, the check-in app should show a warning
-                                                                 that this ticket requires special attention if such a product is being scanned. has_variations                        boolean                    Shows whether or not this item has variations (read-only). variations                            list of objects            A list with one object for each variation of this item.
+                                                                 that this ticket requires special attention if such a product is being scanned. has_variations                        boolean                    Shows whether or not this item has variations. variations                            list of objects            A list with one object for each variation of this item.
                                                                  Can be empty.
+Only writable on POST.
 ├ id                                  integer                    Internal ID of the variation ├ default_price                       money (string)             The price set directly for this variation or ``null`` ├ price                               money (string)             The price used for this variation.
 This is either the